Piotr1215/k8s-connectivity/README.md

 When are multiple clusters needed.

 - there are already existing clusters that need to talk to each other
+- strict security and workload isolation rules
--
+- cost factors

-## Single versus Multi-Cluster Architecture
+## Multi-Cluster Architecture

 ## Connectivity Levels